eficode-academy/kubernetes-katas/persistent-storage.md

 - The `apiVersion` should be `v1`
 - The `kind` is `PersistenVolumeClaim`
 - The `metadata.name` should be `postgres-pvc`
-- From the previous section we know that we have one available `StorageClass`, so the value of `spec.storageClassName` is the name of that, in this case `"standard"` (with quotes)
+- From the previous section we know that we have one available `StorageClass`, so the value of `spec.storageClassName` is the name of that, in this case `"gp2"` (with quotes)
 - The `spec.accessModes` list should contain one item with the value `ReadWriteOnce`
 - the `spec.resources.requests.storage` is the size of the volume in Gibibytes (Gi), set it to `5Gi`